dupgit/sauvegarde/man/cdpfglclient.md

 # CONFIGURATION FILE

 By default the configuration file is named `/etc/cdpfgl/client.conf`.
 It is organised in sections [Example section].
 By convention section names begins with a capital.
 Sections contains some key=value definitions.
+It is strongly recommended to modify and adapt client.conf file as it contains only example values that will not fit your needs.

 # SEE ALSO